semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 -   Use CODEOWERS when you need to restrict access to certain projects.
 -   Use a cloud CI/CD platform like [Semaphore](https://semaphoreci.com) to test and deploy your applications at any scale.

-## 1.8 Should you use monorepos?

-It depends.
-There are no straight answers that fit every use case.
-Some companies may choose monorepo for a while and then decide they need to switch to multirepos or vice-versa, while others may choose a mix.
-When in doubt, consider that moving from monorepo to multirepo is usually easier than the inverse.

-But never lose sight that, in the end, it’s not about technology but about work culture and communication.
-So, decide based on the way you want to work.